 Here are some ways you can help protect our oceans:

 Opt for: knowing the latest sustainable fish options through Seafood Watch.

-Opt for: mineral sunscreen (zinc and titanium oxides) versus chemical sunscreen (oxybenzone and other benzones).
+Opt for: mineral sunscreen (zinc and titanium oxides) versus chemical sunscreen (oxybenzone and other benzenes).

 Opt for: informing others about the harmful toxicity of cigarette butts.

-Want to find an ocean related event happening around World Oceans Day?
-Check out a list of world wide events HERE.
+Want to find an ocean-related event happening around World Oceans Day?
+Check out a list of worldwide events HERE.

 The key to helping protect or advocate for anything is not to start too large.
 Just start by incorporating one of these things into your daily routine.
 For some, it might be partaking in a daily litter clean up on the way to work, or switching to a reef safe sunscreen… but for others, it could be trying to inform friends about sunscreen or cigarette butts!
 Focus on one area where you could incorporate a tip listed above and then once you have mastered that, incorporate another.
-For example, I started with beach clean ups as a kid, then I started speaking out for sharks, and I moved on to the other areas as I got comfortable with the one before it.
-Start slow and without judgement, and work from there.
+For example, I started with beach cleanups as a kid, then I started speaking out for sharks, and I moved on to the other areas as I got comfortable with the one before it.
+Start slow and without judgment, and work from there.

 Click the highlighted text for links with more information.